Having the best organic swaddling blankets is ESSENTIAL for newborns to feel comfy and be able to sleep well.

 2. SwaddleMe Pod

-A SwaddleMe Pod is a great option for newbie swaddling parents who never tried the traditional swaddle before.
-It’s also great for anyone who prefers the easiest option available.
+A SwaddleMe Pod is a great option for newbie swaddling parents who have never tried the traditional swaddle before!

 - Quick and easy